Crayon Shin-chan: Jungle That Invites Storm: Monkeys

 They stay on the island.
 They worked for Paradise King and kidnapped all the adults from the ship.
 After being defeated by humans, they stopped working for Paradise King, when Shinnosuke pretended to be Paradise King and told them to lead their lives freely.

 Paradise King

 A resident of the island.
 When he reached to the island, the monkeys staying there attacked him.
 After a huge battle, Paradise King managed to defeat them and started controlling the monkeys.
 He was defeated by Shinnosuke and Action Kamen when he tried to drown the ship using dynamite from his glider.

 Release

 The film was released on 22 April 2000 in Japan.
-It was also released in India with the title Shin-chan: Bungle in the Jungle on April 1, 2011 at theaters.
+It was also released in India by The Walt Disney Studios India through the Walt Disney Pictures banner on April 1, 2011 under the title Shin-chan: Bungle in the Jungle.
 It was released as Crayon ShinChan The Movie: Storming Jungle with English subtitles on VCD by PMP Entertainment.